xing-liu123/GTSpots/README.md

 1. Clone the repository:
 `git clone https://github.com/xing-liu123/GTSpots.git`

-2. Navigate to the project directory:
-`cd campus-study-spots`

-3. Install the dependencies:
+2. Install the dependencies:
 `npm install`

-4. Start the development server:
+3. Start the development server:
 `npm start`

-5. Follow the instructions in the terminal to run the app on an iOS or Android simulator or on a physical device.
+4. Follow the instructions in the terminal to run the app on an iOS or Android simulator or on a physical device.

 ## Usage
 - Launch the Campus Study Spots app on your device.